0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 - "?&i=%s&r=%d"
 - "&answ=%s"

 What I understood here is that the function formats HTTP requests with dynamic parameters, probably deals with C2 responses, generates an HTTP "200 OK" itself.
 And uses an encryption key.
-I will see try figuring it more in details during the dynamic analysis by following the network traffic.
+I will try figuring it more in details during the dynamic analysis by following the network traffic.

 Key functions :
 I checked for other strings linked to encryption keys and found another function that is using it as well, here is how it looks after analysis :